 It’s time to put your health first

 Heart disease is the single biggest killer of women in New Zealand.
-Each year, more than 3,000 Kiwi women lose their lives to the condition.
+Each year, over 2800 Kiwi women lose their lives to the condition.

 It affects women of all ages too.
 For Pacific people, we know that heart disease affects us at a younger age.
 So it’s really important we look after our hearts.

 When it comes to looking after your children, family and friends, sometimes your own health can take a back seat.
 But making sure you’re taking care of yourself will help prevent future health problems.

 Here are six tips to make sure you’re looking after your heart.